 Led by Claude-France Arnould, EDA's Chief Executive who is supported by Rini Goos, Deputy Chief Executive, the Agency’s organisational structure comprises since 1 January 2014 three operational directorates (Cooperation Planning & Support, Capability, Armament & Technology, European Synergies & Innovation).

-Additionally, the Corporate Services directorate ensures the smooth and efficient functioning of the Agency through its Human Resources, Finance, Legal and Contracting, IT, Infrastructure and Security units.
+Additionally, the Corporate Services directorate, led by Carlo Borghini, ensures the smooth and efficient functioning of the Agency through its Human Resources, Finance, Legal and Contracting, IT, Infrastructure and Security units.

 The Strategy and Policy unit works in support of the Agency’s top management and Steering Board.
 It acts as the secretariat of the Steering Board and coordinates policy matters with other EU bodies: the European External Action Service, Council, EU Presidency, and European Commission; and with third parties (European Space Agency, OCCAR, NATO) and third states.